šŸ² Readers Are Loving These

 14

-They request a specific meal for their birthday dinner.
+They want a specific meal of yours for their birthday dinner.

-Birthday dinner favorites Instant Pot beef stew, lasagna, and chicken alfredo lasagna are the home meals that beat restaurants on birthday nights.
+Birthday dinner favorites Instant Pot beef stew, lasagna, and chicken alfredo lasagna are the kind of meals that beat out restaurants on birthday nights, which I still find really sweet every time.

 15

-They ask you to make something for a potluck or gathering.
+They want you to make something for a potluck.

-Potluck standouts Sausage cream cheese crescent rolls, cowboy baked beans, and the best macaroni salad are all dishes families bring to every gathering they attend.
+Potluck standouts Sausage cream cheese crescent rolls, cowboy baked beans, and the best macaroni salad are the dishes families end up bringing to every single gathering, I’ve noticed.

 16